Exploring the fusion power plant design space: comparative analysis of positive and negative triangularity tokamaks through optimization: Fusion power plant optimization

 The bottom panel reveals a key insight into what limits PT power plant design: the number of feasible designs decreases with pedestal degradation, but not as dramatically as one might expect from pure confinement considerations.
 This modest sensitivity occurs because the PT design space is not primarily performance-limited but rather constrained by the narrow operational window between the L-H threshold requirement ($P_{\text{sol}} > P_{LH}$) and the power exhaust engineering limit ($P_{\text{sol}}/R < 15$ MW/m).

 With degraded pedestals, designs must operate at higher current to maintain fusion power output, which increases the power crossing the separatrix.
 This pushes more designs against the $P_{\text{sol}}/R$ limit while still needing to exceed $P_{LH}$.
 The fact that significant feasible solutions remain even with 40\% pedestal degradation demonstrates that power exhaust constraints, not core confinement quality, represent the primary bottleneck for PT power plant optimization.
 This finding reinforces the critical importance of advanced divertor solutions for enabling PT power plant designs, regardless of pedestal performance achievements.
+Sensitivity analysis of the WPED model parameter was performed on the NT designs by varying $c_{WPED}$ from its nominal value of 0.3.
+Optimization with $c_{WPED} = 0.2$ produced nearly identical Pareto fronts to the baseline case, with only marginal differences in optimal machine parameters.
+This insensitivity contrasts sharply with the strong dependence observed for PT configurations on $c_{EPED}$ variations, likely due to the extended transport boundary at $\rho = 0.9$ for NT reducing the relative importance of the edge energy fraction.